 Quick Gaming Headset Shopping Tips

 Here are some things to keep in mind when searching for the best gaming headset for you:

 - A key Bluetooth spec: aptX.
-If you do go wireless and opt for Bluetooth (no USB dongle needed), look for headsets that support Qualcomm’s aptX tech, a compression tech (codec) that’s been leveraged for decades in TV and movie voice-work, movie theater audio and thousands of radio stations.
+If you do go wireless and opt for Bluetooth (no USB dongle needed), look for headsets that support Qualcomm’s aptX, a compression tech (codec) that’s been leveraged for decades in TV and movie voice-work, movie theater audio and thousands of radio stations.
 If you’ve heard Bluetooth audio in years past and hated it (it definitely was bad for a long time), give an aptX-enabled headset a listen.
 As long as the underlying hardware is good, you'll be pleasantly surprised by the sound output.
 And it helps assure the lip movements in movies and TV shows match what you're hearing, as well.

 The Best Gaming Headsets You Can Buy Today

 In terms of long-term wearability, the headset earns its Cloud branding with a light, comfy fit built comprised of quality materials.
 This includes thick memory foam padding on the headband and earcups and HyperX's decision to opt for aluminum over plastic in some important areas.
 The overall look and feel are both quality.

 If you like the Cloud Alpha's design but want something with more features, there's also the HyperX Cloud Alpha S. It's basically the same headset but with 7.1 virtual surround sound, an inline controller and bass sliders on each ear cup.
 The black-and-blue or all-black color options (instead of the Cloud Alpha's black-and-gold or black-and-red) add more options too.